Jerdon's courser: Status

 This bird was known only from a few historical records and was thought to be extinct until its rediscovery in 1986.
 It was rediscovered by Bharat Bhushan, an ornithologist at the Bombay Natural History Society who made use of local trappers to capture a specimen.
 Prior to its rediscovery it was thought to be a diurnal bird.
 It remains critically endangered due to loss of habitat.
 It is nocturnal in habit and presumed to be insectivorous.
 Being a rare bird, nothing is known yet about its behaviour and nesting habits.

 Population estimates for the bird range from between 50 and 249.
 Recent studies have made use of techniques such as camera trapping and carefully placed strips of fine sand to record footprints from which estimates of population density are made.
 The known world population of the species is restricted to a very small region and attempts have been made to find new areas by distributing pictures and small electronic call players to people in neighbouring regions that share similar habitats.
 Searches during 2008 in its former habitat near Sironcha in Gadchiroli district in eastern Maharashtra failed to find the birds.

 In 1988 the Indian Postal Service released a stamp to commemorate the rediscovery.

+In 2022, the central government sanctioned Rupees 50 lakh to study the bird.
+The money is said to be used for installing CCTV cameras and sound recording equipment to track its movement.

+In August 2025 birders located the bird outside Lankamalleswara Wildlife Sanctuary and recorded calls.